-4.8.
+4.12.
 Cockroach Surveillance

-4.8.1.
+4.12.1.
 Sampling Cockroaches

 Trapping can determine resting areas and infestation severity, monitor effectiveness of chemical controls, and detect population increases which may then require insecticide treatment.
 Several types of traps can be purchased.
-Most are about the size of a large matchbox, have openings at both ends, and have the inside surface covered with a very sticky adhesive and slow-release food attractant.
+Most are about the size of a large matchbox, have openings at both ends, and have the inside surface covered with a very sticky adhesive and slow-release food attractant (Figure 4.12.1).
 Cockroaches detect the food odour, enter the trap, and become immobilised by the adhesive.
 Traps can also be made from deep glass jars with a layer of petroleum jelly on the inside to prevent escape, and either commercially available bait or a piece of fruit as an attractant.

 Traps should be positioned with (both) ends open and accessible to intercept cockroaches as they travel to and from harbourage and feeding areas.
 For maximum efficiency they should be placed in dark areas such as along bulkheads and in tight spaces.
 Traps should be left out for a minimum of 24 hours including an overnight period.
-A suitably placed trap can catch numerous cockroach adults and/or nymphs daily.
-Traps are relatively inexpensive, convenient to use, disposable, and do not need to contain toxic chemicals.
+A suitably placed trap can catch numerous cockroach adults and/or nymphs daily (Figure 4.12.1).
+Traps are relativelv inexpensive. convenient to use. disposable, and do not need to contain toxic chemicals.
 If 2 or more cockroaches are caught within a 24 hour period, this may signal that a pesticide control operation is required.
-Any live cockroaches still in traps can be killed with a 3% solution of dishwashing liquid in water.